carblue/acos5/README.md

 An 18-byte path length won't work, as OpenSC data structures are limited to a path length of 16 bytes.
 File ids 0x5000 - 0x5FFF are reserved for the driver and PKCS#15 files 0x5031, 0x5032 and 0x5033.
 The driver will place generated RSA files into this range of file ids and will delete - if necessary - any other types of files in this range of file ids (and even RSA files that are not listed in PrKDF/PuKDF).
 And a driver rule to name explicitly: In case of manually adding records to 'PIN file', 'Symmetric Key file' or 'Security Environment file': These are record-based file types, i.e. content gets addressed by a record no. **and** store inside that record an ID (of pin, sym. key or SE condition): Record no. and ID always must be the same !
 This can be checked only for readable files, and 'PIN file' / 'Symmetric Key file' never are readable.
-If a manually added 'Symmetric Key' is not listed in SKDF, then it does not exist for OpenSC/driver and the record/key will be overwritten next time a 'key store' or 'unwrap' operation occurs !
+If a manually added 'Symmetric Key' (e.g. by using `gscriptor` or `scriptor`) is not listed in SKDF, then it does not exist for OpenSC/driver and the record/key will be overwritten next time a 'key store' or 'unwrap' operation occurs !

 So this is the point: It would be graceful to react upon limits/rules violations with error returns and respective error messages in opensc-debug.log, but all too often the driver isn't yet that polite and just deliberately aborts ("panic" in Rust lingo, due to an assert violation).
 So, if anybody wants to contribute, removing these rough edges is an easy way to start.